Adityagupta200/Bias-Predictor/README.md

 ## Example Usage

-1. Enter a sentence in the input box on the web interface (e.g., "Why is he working as a nurse?
+1. Enter text in the input box on the web interface (e.g., "Why is he working as a nurse?
 That’s a woman’s job.").
 2. Click the "Predict Bias" button.
-3. The app processes the input and displays the predicted bias type (e.g., "Gender Bias") or indicates "None" if the input sentence is predicted not to be offensive enough.
+3. The app processes the input and displays the predicted bias type (e.g., "Gender Bias") or indicates "None" if the input text is predicted not to be offensive enough.

 ## Video Demonstration